jeffrymahbuubi/frontend-masters/Beginner/1. Complete Intro to Web Dev, v3/README.md

 - You will notice that in CSS you write `background-color`, while in the DOM, when using JavaScript, you use `backgroundColor`.
 The `background-color` property in CSS corresponds to the `backgroundColor` property in JavaScript.
 This is due to JavaScript's camelCase naming convention for CSS properties.

+- Visit this link [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), which will give you an idea of what elements you can manipulate with the DOM in HTML.

 #### [2.
 Events and Listeners](https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/putting-it-all-together/events-and-listeners)

 #### [3.
 Project](https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/putting-it-all-together/project)